What is Geosupport (Desktop Edition)?

 Yes!
 You can view and use the GOAT (Geographic Online Address Translator) on City Planning’s own website http://www.nyc.gov/goat.

 Is there any user documentation?

-Yes, a complete set of documentation including a User Programmer’s Guide is included with the download, and the GBAT utility includes a help system.
+Yes, a complete set of documentation including a User Programmer’s Guide is included with the download.
 Download Geosupport Desktop Edition.